sorbet/sorbet/website/docs/tenum.md

 # ...
 ```

-Again: this conversion must be done explicitly.
-When attempting to implicitly
+Again: this conversion to a string must still be done explicitly.
+When
-convert an enum value to a string, you'll get a non-human-friendly
+attempting to implicitly convert an enum value to a string, you'll get a
-representation of the enum:
+non-human-friendly representation of the enum:

 ```ruby
 suit = Suit::Spades